 Unlike most monuments, this was one place I wanted to visit to gain perspective and quietly contemplate.
 I found the varying sizes of 2700 concrete slabs arranged in rows to be deeply moving and emotional.
 They say the feeling you walk away from roaming around the pathway is what you put in.
 Every time I walked down a pathway, I would see people emerge and quickly disappear.
 I think this was this image the artist was trying to convey on what happened in our history.

 Another landmark to visit in Berlin is the Victory Column which is a popular roundabout in the city.
 This tower is deceptively tall.
 Visitors can climb the tower but we opted not to after we saw the previous folks who did huffing and puffing on their way out >_<.
 For 3 Euros, you can get up and see a beautiful view of the city but because we were pressed for time (we headed to the airport right after this), we opted to admire the monument from the streets.

 Ah, food.
 The best way to know a city and its people intimately is to explore the culinary scene.
 Food tells you a great deal about what kind of people live in the city – what they value and more especially, what kind of lifestyle they lead.
 From the various cafes I visited while en route to my destination, I kept seeing four items in almost all the menus.
 They were:

 - Avocado Toast (even Berlin is not safe from the avocado)

 House of Small Wonder

 This adorable Coffee Shop is a gem in the heart of Berlin.
-We came by the night before to dine at it’s neighboring restaurant and I saw this cute coffee shop right by it with the most adorable entrance.
-The moment the doors swing open, you are greeted with a greenhouse atmosphere surrounded with the scent of fresh croissants.
+We came by the night before to dine at its neighboring restaurant and I saw this cute coffee shop right by it with the most adorable entrance.
+The moment the doors swing open, you are greeted with a greenhouse atmosphere surrounded by the scent of fresh croissants.